Boston has so much to offer. To help you plan your trip, we put together this list of the best things to do in Boston, United States.

 It’s where you’ll find most of the Italian restaurants but be sure to spend some time on the side streets where you’ll find lots of great architecture and interesting shops.

-I spent about three hours just strolling around, taking photos, and stopped for an Italian coffee and cornetto ( a mini crescent).
+I spent about three hours just strolling around, taking photos, and stopping for an Italian coffee and cornetto ( a mini crescent).

 7. Take a stroll along the Charles River Esplanade